maxwroc/homeassistant/README.md

 * Sonoff LAN - for camera control
 * AccuWeather - since DarkSky is shutting down its API

+## Automations

+* Turn something on or off when you lock/unlock your Windows workstation

+  In my case I'm turning off Surface docking station because it constantly turns off and on my monitor(s) when Windows is locked.
+Real example from my configuration is [here](https://github.com/maxwroc/homeassistant/blob/master/configuration/automations/electricity_savings.yaml).

+  On the windows box I use tiny script which sets up everything for you: [Invoke-WebhookOnLock](https://github.com/maxwroc/Invoke-WebhookOnLock).

 ## Devices

 | Connection | Brand | Model | Photo | Notes |